jordam/Portify.JS/README.md

 1. Copy portify.js to your clipboard from  **[< HERE >](https://raw.githubusercontent.com/jordam/Portify.JS/master/portify.js)**.
 Copy it just like regular text.

-2. Go to https://play.google.com/music/listen in chrome
+2. Open https://play.google.com/music/listen in its own window in chrome

 3. Press Ctrl-Shift-J to open the javascript console.